geotools/geotools/docs/developer/conventions/code/qa.rst

 Add extra parameters as you see fit, like ``-T1C -nsu`` to speed up the build, or ``-Dfmt.skip=true -DskipTests`` to avoid running tests and code formatting.

+Formatting
+^^^^^^^^^^

+Source code is automatically formatted during a Maven build using the `fmt-maven-plugin <https://github.com/coveooss/fmt-maven-plugin>`_
+Maven plugin.
+In particular, the `Google Java style guidelines <https://google.github.io/styleguide/javaguide.html>`_ are automatically enforced, in their AOSP variant (using 4 spaces for indent, instead of 2).
+Plugins that enforce the same formatting are available for the major IDEs.

+POM files are automatically formatted during a Maven build using the `sortpom <https://github.com/Ekryd/sortpom>`_ Maven plugin, ensuring proper indentation and consistent ordering of the pom file sections.
+At the time of writing, no IDE plugin is available to apply the same formatting.

+For both source code and pom files, the right formatting is automatically applied while doing a Maven build, which is a strongly recommended practice, before preparing a GIT commit, and more importantly, before preparing a pull request).

 PMD checks
 ^^^^^^^^^^